mrcendre/snapshot/README.md

 - Human-friendly info and error messages.
 - Configure it once and use it anywhere.

->**Bonus**: When the tool detects that the directory is a Flutter project, and if the `flutter` command is available, it automatically runs `flutter clean` before packing the snapshot.
+>**Bonus**: When `snapshot` detects that the directory is a Flutter, Node.js or Rust project, and if the appropriate commands are available, it automatically runs the stack-specific cleanup before packing the snapshot.
 This ensures that snapshots of such projects are free of unnecessary build artifacts, to optimize storage space and network transfer.

 ### Why?

-The initial motiviation for this tool was to *avoid committing ugly work-in-progress code to Git*, especially when working on multiple machines simultaneously.
-It allows to quickly snapshot your current working directory and push it to a remote server, ensuring you can always retrieve your latest work without cluttering your Git history — **all in a few seconds**.
+The initial motivation for this tool was to *avoid committing ugly work-in-progress code to Git*, especially when working on multiple machines simultaneously.
+It allows to quickly snapshot your current working directory and push it to a remote server, ensuring you can always retrieve your latest work without cluttering your Git history — **all in a few seconds, and with a two-words command**.

 However, this tool is useful in many other power-user scenarios, such as: